LostInZoom/cartagen/docs/manual/lines.rst

 Smoothing
 ~~~~~~~~~

-For now, only one algorithm is available for line smoothing, the
+Multiple algorithms for polyline smoothing are available, including:

-:func:`Gaussian smoothing <cartagen.smooth_gaussian>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996`
+- :func:`Gaussian smoothing <cartagen.smooth_gaussian>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996`
-but this method is very powerful and can be tweaked to best suit your needs.
+- :func:`PLATRE smoothing <cartagen.smooth_platre>` :footcite:p:`fritsch:1998`
+- :func:`Taubin smoothing <cartagen.smooth_taubin>` :footcite:p:`taubin:1995`

+The gaussian smoothing is the most well-known smoothing algorithm for polylines, it attenuates
+inflexions in the line but isn't specialized in anything.
+On the other hand, PLATRE is designed
+to preserve sharp turns and attenuate minor bends while Taubin is used to prevent shrinkage of bends
+that is characteristic of the gaussian smoothing.

 .. plot:: code/manual/lines_smoothing.py

-    Tweaking of the gaussian smoothing parameters
+    Polyline smoothing algorithms

+CartAGen also contains two smoothing algorithms that relies on the iterative creation of vertexes:

+- :func:`Catmull-Rom smoothing <cartagen.smooth_catmull_rom>` :footcite:p:`catmull:1974` :footcite:p:`barry:1988`
+- :func:`Chaikin smoothing <cartagen.smooth_chaikin>` :footcite:p:`chaikin:1974` :footcite:p:`wu:2004`

+Catmull-Rom smoothing preserves the original vertexes of the line and link them with spline curves while
+Chaikin cut the corners of the original line.

+.. plot:: code/manual/lines_smoothing_interpolation.py

+    Comparison between Catmull-Rom and Chaikin